FanGhost/fanghost.github.io/_publications/2021-asoc-Collaborative.md

 date: 2021-06-01
 venue: 'Journal 1'
 paperurl: '../files/2021Collaborative.pdf'
-# citation: 'Ge Fan, et al. Collaborative filtering via heterogeneous neuralnetworks."
+citation: 'Wei Zeng, Ge Fan, et al. Collaborative filtering via heterogeneous neuralnetworks."
 Applied Soft Computing: 1-15.'

 ---
 In order to model user-item interactions, we design a hybrid neural network where the MLP is used to build the global network and the residual network is applied to form the local neural blocks.
 Two top-n accuracy metrics are selected to measure the performance of algorithms since the accuracy of top-n item recommendation are the main concern for users in the real world applications.